Formulir Kontak

 He was ruthless.
 He centralised war production, created the Imperial War Cabinet, forced through conscription, and backed the convoy system that saved British shipping from U-boats.
 He also pushed for a negotiated peace in 1917–1918 but was overruled by the generals.
 When the war ended on November 11, 1918, he went to the polls with the slogan “Hang the Kaiser” and won a landslide.

-Peacemaker at Versailles & the Fall from Power (1919–1922)
+Versailles Treaty and Fall from Power (1919–1922)

 At the Paris Peace Conference (1919), Lloyd George was the most flexible of the Big Three.
 He resisted French demands to economically destroy Germany, pushed for the League of Nations, and helped create the Irish Free State (1921).
 But the Treaty of Versailles was harsh on Germany—reparations, territorial losses, military restrictions—and Lloyd George later admitted he had gone too far.
 He lost the Liberal Party’s trust by staying in coalition with the Conservatives too long.